tschoulte/bikesharedata/README.md

 ***
 <img src="Github Pages/Graphs/2.jpg" width="500">

-Pictured above is a graph of the number of bike pickups from all of the stations, with the x-axis (the station numbers) omitted).
+Pictured above is a graph of the number of bike pickups from all of the stations, with the x-axis label (the station numbers) omitted, while the height represents the total number of pickups at each station.
 What I thought was most interesting were the 8 last stations.
 Over the course of July - March, **a 9 month period**, less than 200 bikes were picked up from each of these stations.
 Even at 191 bikes over 9 months, that still averages less than 1 bike a day being pulled.

 ***
 <img src="Github Pages/Graphs/3.jpg" width="500">